List of New Hampshire historical markers (26–50): . Metallak

 "Hunter, trapper, fisherman and guide, well and favorably known by the region's early settlers.
 'The Lone Indian of the Magalloway' was the last survivor of a band of Abnaki inhabiting the Upper Androscoggin.
 Blinded by accidents, Metallak died a town charge in 1847 at the reputed age of 120.
 He is buried in the North Hill Cemetery on road to the east."

+Note: this marker was erected in 1967.